If you have old windows in your home, there are ways you should clean them.

 You want your connection with nature, or at least that one plant outside your bedroom window, to be grime-free and streak-free.

 But what if you don’t know how to clean old windows?

 Keep on reading for the best tips to making your windows the invisible barriers to the outdoors they were designed to be.

 The Best Tips on How to Clean Old Windows in Your Home

 You can go out and spend tons of money on fancy cleaners advertising streak-free glass cleaning and the like.

-Or you can simply buy a little, inexpensive white vinegar.
+Or you can simply buy a bit of inexpensive white vinegar.

-Add one part vinegar to two parts water and mix it up in a spray bottle.
+Add one part vinegar to two parts of water and mix it up in a spray bottle.

-In 2 minutes flat you’ve mixed up your own window cleaner that can beat the pants off the fancy stuff at the store.
+In 2 minutes flat, you’ve mixed up your window cleaner that can beat the pants off the fancy stuff at the store.

 It might not smell that great, but the odor will dissipate quickly.